RobSol93/Exercise1/Part3/README.md

  ### What does `func GOMAXPROCS(n int) int` change?
  > It changes the maximum number of CPUs that can be executing simultaneously

+ ### Task 4
+ > The variable is somewhere in the range of +-1000000.
+There is no perfectly fair scheduling of the two threads, which results in 'i' not being zero (which one might assume it would be).